gumaerc-testorg/18.05-spring-2014/content/pages/instructor-insights/_index.md

 - One session per week, lasting 1.5 hours; 10 sessions total.
 - No new math content was introduced.
-- Students used [R, a free statistical software package](http://www.r-project.org), via the user interface [RStudio](http://www.rstudio.com), to apply statistical tools, visualize data, and explore concepts through simulations.
+- Students used {{% resource_link "a3238861-c39e-461e-98a1-e25919d1da0b" "R, a free statistical software package" %}}, via the user interface {{% resource_link "1ed8a657-91a5-40d3-a560-3b2708f3afb1" "RStudio" %}}, to apply statistical tools, visualize data, and explore concepts through simulations.
 - Real-world examples were frequently incorporated.
 - Students used and modified pre-written code to build their conceptual understanding of the week’s topics.